— By Kelly Funke

 Imagine how $2,500 could help you grow your community.

-Kelly Funke is Public Affairs Manager for Monsanto Canada.
-She manages the Canada’s Farmers Grow Communities program on behalf of the Monsanto Fund.
+Kelly Funke is Public Affairs Manager for Bayer Canada.
+She manages the Canada’s Farmers Grow Communities program on behalf of the Bayer Fund.